 Business capabilities enable the execution of value stream stages while business processes are the operational manifestations of capabilities within specific value stream stages.
 Understanding the roles and relationships between business capabilities, business processes, and value streams is critical when:

-1. Analyzing and Optimizing the End-to-End Delivery of Value to Customers/Stakeholders
+- Analyzing and Optimizing the End-to-End Delivery of Value to Customers/Stakeholders

 Value streams represent the end-to-end collection of activities that create value for a customer or stakeholder.
-Mapping out these value streams provides a customer-centric view of how value is delivered through the core operational processes.
+Mapping out these value streams provides a customer-centric view of how value is delivered through the core operational processes. - Aligning Business Capabilities With Value-Creation Activities

 Capabilities define what the organization can do, while value streams show how those capabilities are leveraged to produce value.
-Mapping capabilities to the stages of a value stream helps identify the key capabilities required to execute each value-creating activity effectively.
+Mapping capabilities to the stages of a value stream helps identify the key capabilities required to execute each value-creating activity effectively. - Shaping Business Strategy, Planning, and Transformation Initiatives

 Value streams combined with capability mapping provide the context for strategic analysis, prioritization, and informed decision-making around investments, operating models, and business solutions.
-They enable a value-based approach to business architecture and transformation roadmaps.
+They enable a value-based approach to business architecture and transformation roadmaps. - Improving Processes and Eliminating Waste or Inefficiencies

 While value streams are often higher-level than processes, they can be decomposed into underlying process flows.
-Analyzing value streams highlights opportunities to streamline, optimize, and reengineer processes to enhance value delivery.
+Analyzing value streams highlights opportunities to streamline, optimize, and reengineer processes to enhance value delivery. - Enabling Effective Requirements Gathering and Solution Design

 Value streams offer a framework for capturing business requirements in the context of how customer value is created, facilitating more effective solution design and case management.

-Mapping capabilities to value streams bridges the strategic "what" with the operational "how," while processes provide the execution details.
+Mapping business capabilities to value streams bridges the strategic "what" with the operational "how," while processes provide the execution details.
 Understanding value streams illuminates how an organization delivers its core value proposition.

 Collectively, this allows organizations to conduct holistic analysis, optimization, and transformation of the end-to-end value creation model to better align with customer needs.